oneboi/mynote/README.md

-## this oneboi's notebook ,not any program
+## this oneboi's notebook ,just book